 We didn't shoot each other, or anyone else.
 We just blew up a lot of water-filled jugs that probably had some innocent bugs in them.
 There were no accidents with the rifle, or anything close to an accident.
 We didn't shoot ourselves in the feet or hands.
 That rifle was a lot safer than the power saws and nail guns I came to despise a few years later.

-My friend and I were very, very careful.
+My friend and I were very careful.
 We respected that rifle.
 And we never thought a thing about carrying it in public.
 The police never bothered us, either.

-Another time I found the tip of guy's finger, when he fell off of a ladder and grabbed some metal flashing.
+Another time I found the tip of some guy's finger, when he fell off of a ladder and grabbed some metal flashing.
 I buried it in the back yard of house we were working on.

 I've never personally known anyone killed by a firearm.
 That one guy I know who was wounded was what I will politely refer to as a "career security guard."
 He had a drunk in a headlock and was beating him over the head with the butt of his .38 pistol when it fired, sending the bullet into his forearm (the fight instantly stopped).
 He has a heck of a scar, about six inches long, on the inside of his left forearm.
 I'm sure he learned that pistols are not billy clubs.
 He was a dumb guy, one who is now a little smarter.

 I have known two people killed when they fell off of tractors, one who drowned when he waded into a lake wearing heavy boots which filled with water and pulled him under, and one who got hit by a car while changing a tire on an interstate.
-Each one of them died because they did something stupid, just like the security guard did something stupid.
+Each one of them died because they did something dumb, just like the security guard did something dumb.
 Fortunately, he lived.
 The others weren't so lucky.

 Those uninitiated into human nature think the way to stop accidents with guns is to remove guns from people's possession.
 Since guns will never be gotten rid of (everything you need to make a machine-gun can be stored on a closet shelf), it'd be better to teach people, as children, to use firearms properly.
 Just the way I was taught.
 It's a lot easier to minimize stupidity (possible) than ban firearms (impossible).